tmysoft/tmy-wordpress/README.md

-# TMY Plugin for Wordpress Getting Started & FAQ
+# TMY Globalization Plugin for Wordpress Getting Started & FAQ

 ----

-TMY Plugin is an open source software for internationalization and localization of Wordpress based websites.
-TMY Plugin could extract the text for translation, translate and integrate back into Wordpress.
-TMY Plugin provides multiple ways to handle different development phases of the Wordpress websites.
+TMY Globalization Plugin is an open source software for internationalization and localization of Wordpress based websites.
+TMY Plugin provides two translation workflow.
+One is **Live Translation** workflow which provides instant translation based on popular machine translation engine.
+Two, **Full Professional** workflow which involves extracting the text for translation, translating and integrating back into Wordpress.
+TMY Plugin provides multiple ways to handle different development phases of the Wordpress websites with intuitive and easy to use interfaces.

 ----